 Movie Review: “Passengers”

-The Avalon is a spaceship carrying over 5000 passengers to the planet, Homestead II.
-The trip will take approximately 120 years, with the hopes of colonizing a new planet.
-All passengers are in deep hibernation and are scheduled to wake up 4 months before landing on the new planet.
-However only 30 years into the trip, The Avalon encounters an asteroid field which (upon impact) causes a system error in which two passengers are awakened from hibernation 90 years too soon.
-James Preston (Chris Pratt) and Aurora Lane (Jennifer Lawrence) must deal with the realization that they will likely grow old and die on The Avalon before it ever reaches the new planet and with no one to interact with except each other.
-As Aurora and James start to grow fonder of each other, they discover that the entire ship is in great danger.
+The Avalon is a spaceship carrying over five thousand passengers to a new planet, Homestead II.
+The trip will take approximately one hundred twenty years, with the passengers hoping to colonizing the new planet.
+All passengers are in deep hibernation and are scheduled to wake up a few months before landing on the new planet.
+However only thirty years into the trip, The Avalon encounters an asteroid field which, upon impact, causes a system error in which two passengers are woken up ninety years too soon.
+James Preston (Chris Pratt) and Aurora Lane (Jennifer Lawrence) must deal with the realization that they will likely grow old and die on The Avalon before it ever reaches the new planet, and they will have no one to interact with (other than each other) for the rest of their lives.
+As Aurora and James start to grow fonder of each other, they discover that they (along with the entire ship) are in great danger.

 The Pros & Cons